Mapped: Which parts of UK will be battered by Storm Kathleen?

 The west coast of England and Scotland can expect to see gusts of up to 70mph

-The Met Office has issued several yellow weather warnings as Storm Kathleen is set to barrel into the UK and Ireland with 70mph winds, rain and snow.
+The Met Office has issued a danger to life yellow weather warning as Storm Kathleen barrels into the UK and Ireland with 70mph winds.

-The storm, the 11th of the season and named by the Irish Meteorological Service on Thursday, is set to roll in with blustery conditions on Friday.
+The storm, the 11th of the season and named by the Irish Meteorological Service on Thursday, rolled in with blustery conditions on Friday.

-It is expected to bring winds of up to 60mph-70mph in exposed areas along the west coast of England and Scotland on Saturday, and 50mph more widely, with the Met OFfice issuing a weather warning for Saturday.
-The forecaster said coastal areas can expect to see large waves.
+Gusts of up to 60mph to 70mph in exposed areas are expected along western areas of the UK, including the northwest and southwest of England, Northern Ireland and parts of Scotland and Wales.

+Blustery winds of 50mph are expected more widely as the Met Office said coastal areas can expect to see large waves.
-They added some damage to buildings, such as tiles blown from roofs, could happen while injuries and danger to life from flying debris are possible.

-Travel disruption is possible on Friday as heavy downpours are forecast across central Scotland, with a yellow weather warning for rain issued.
+The yellow warning is in force from 8am to 10pm on Saturday.

+Forecasters warned of injuries and danger to life from “large waves and beach material being thrown onto sea fronts, coastal roads and properties”, adding: “Road, rail, air and ferry services may be affected, with longer journey times and cancellations possible.”

 Looking ahead at the next 10 days, Met Office meteorologist Alex Burkill said: “There will be some wet weather around, could be quite heavy at times, but there are also some signs of something a little bit drier coming up later on.

-“As we head towards Friday though, we have an area of low pressure pushing towards us and this feature has actually been named Storm Olivia by the Portuguese met service.
-It is going to bring some blustery, showery weather across parts of the UK.”

-However, while parts of the UK brace for Storm Kathleen, others are set to bask in temperatures hotter than Spain on Saturday - with Norfolk, London and Hull forecast to see temperatures of 20C on Saturday while Madrid hits 17C.
+However, while parts of the UK brace for Storm Kathleen, others are set to bask in temperatures hotter than Spain on Saturday - with Norfolk, London and Hull forecast to see temperatures up to 20C on Saturday while Madrid hits 17C.

+Temperatures in East Anglia could reach 21C or 22C on Saturday, he said – well above average for the time of year and the highest in the UK since October.

 Mr Burkill said Saturday is likely to be the hottest day of the year so far.
 It will be the first time temperatures have reached 20C this year.